-We strive to create an opportunity for unemployed people to improve their livelihood.
-This is done through the services offered by MSR.
-They are given an opportunity to gain the skills, aptitudes, and attitudes necessary to enter long-term employment or self-employment in a way that respects their dignity, encourages independence and responsibility, and gives them purpose.
+We strive to connect underprivileged unemployed people to opportunities that improve their livelihood.
+Through MSR, members are given an opportunity to gain the skills, aptitudes, and attitudes necessary to enter long-term employment or self-employment in a way that respects their dignity, encourages independence and responsibility, and gives them purpose.

 We challenge the stigma, prejudice, and discrimination faced by our members and their exclusion from access to employment.
 Through training, members will realize their full potential as productive members of society and thus raise their self-confidence and self-esteem.

-The aim of MSR is two-fold: To link registered members to work opportunities and to better equip members to find employment for themselves.
+The aim of MSR is two-fold: To prepare and connect registered members to employment opportunities and to better equip members to find employment for themselves.

-One person at a time, one job at a time, we are putting Namibians to work.
+One person at a time, one job at a time, we are linking Namibians with work.

 The Specifics of How We Work

-- We identify unemployed individuals and encourage them to join our organization, free of any charge.
+- We identify unemployed individuals and encourage them to join our organization, free of charge.

 - Our members are provided with trainings that enhance their employability.
 The trainings include communication skills, CV building skills, interview tips, entrepreneurship training, and mentorship.